 — Sensei, what happens when you blend wonderful, fresh Spring sencha with delicious, aromatic, and nutritious rice?

-— You will get Genmaicha, a tea which is most admired and cherished in Japan.
+— You will get Genmaicha, a tea that is most admired and cherished in Japan.

-This Genmaicha is made by first soaking, and then roasting brown rice and then blending it with sencha, which is a Japanese green tea.
-With a bright yellowish-green liquid and sweet nutty flavor, this tea does not only have the freshness of green tea, but also the fragrance of fried rice.
+This Genmaicha is made by first soaking, then roasting brown rice, and blending it with sencha (a Japanese green tea).
+With a bright yellowish-green liquid and sweet, nutty flavor, this tea has the freshness of green tea and the fragrance of fried rice.

-Brown rice is rich in Vitamin C, B2, B6 and low in calories.
-It is rich in fiber, which can benefit gastrointestinal motility.
-While sencha is rich in tannins.
+Brown rice is rich in vitamins C, B2, and B6 and low in calories.
+It is rich in fiber, which can benefit gastrointestinal flora.
+That makes it vastly different than sencha, which is rich in tannins.
 Genmaicha, combining the benefits of green tea and roasted brown rice, makes a great everyday beverage and is an unmistakable exponent of Japanese culture.

 Our Genmaicha Green tea combines 50% tea leaves and 50% rice.
 The leaves are a mix of springtime, fall, and winter harvest of the Yabukita cultivar, growing on a family farm in the Kakegawa region of southwestern Shizuoka, Japan.
 The blend ensures a varied and flavorful profile of this craft tea.
 The fragrant rice is sourced from Japan.